In Search of the Spirit of the Irish Poet and Mystic – William Butler Yeats

 Maud Gonne inspired many of Yeats’s poems.

-In 1917 Yeats married Georgie Hyde Lees (she was 25 and Yeats was 51).
-Together they had a son, Michael, and a daughter, Anne.
+In 1917, Georgie Hyde Lees, then 25, married Yeats, who was 51 at the time, and they had a son, Michael, and a daughter, Anne.

-In 1922, Yeats received an Honorary Degree from Trinity College, Dublin.
-He also served as a senator of the Irish Free State for six years before resigning due to health issues.
-In 1923, he was the first Irishman awarded the Nobel Prize in Literature.
-The Nobel Committee described it as “inspired poetry, which in a highly artistic form gives expression to the spirit of a whole nation.”
+Following this, in 1922, Trinity College, Dublin, awarded Yeats an Honorary Degree, and he served as a senator for the Irish Free State for six years before resigning due to health issues.
+In 1923, he became the first Irishman to receive the Nobel Prize in Literature.
+The Nobel Committee praised his “inspired poetry, which is a highly artistic form gives expression to the spirit of a whole nation.”

 Haunted Thoor Ballylee Castle, Gort, County Galway, Ireland

-During Yeats’ time at Thoor Ballylee, he wrote numerous poems and furthered his magick’s study and practice.
-Yeats wrote a book of poetry titled “The Tower” published in 1928.
-This book contains the poems “The Tower”, “Ballylee,” and “Coole.”
+During his time at Thoor Ballylee, Yeats wrote several poems and advanced his study and practice of magick.
+In 1928, Yeats published a book of poetry titled “The Tower,” which featured works such as “The Tower,” “Ballylee,” and “Coole.”

-Yeats and his family stayed at Thoor Ballylee until 1929.
-Sadly, after they left, the castle was abandoned and fell to ruin over many years.
-The castle is rumored to be haunted.
+Yeats and his family resided at Thoor Ballylee until 1929.
+Unfortunately, after their departure, the castle was abandoned and gradually fell into ruin over the years.
+It is worth noting that the castle is rumored to be haunted.